CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Experiments

-We also use our learned embeddings in Bayesian zero-shot learning (BZSL)~\cite{badirli2021fine} to show the benefit of our learned embeddings for species classification on the INSECT dataset~\cite{badirli2021fine}, which contains 21,212 pairs of insect images and DNA barcodes from 1,213 species.
-We compare different combinations of image and DNA encoders.
-As baselines, we use a ResNet-101 image encoder, pretrained on ImageNet-1K (used in \citet{badirli2021fine}), and the ViT-B~\cite{dosovitskiy2020image} image encoder, pretrained on ImageNet-21k and fine-tuned on ImageNet-1k.
-For DNA encoders, we evaluate the baseline CNN from \citet{badirli2021fine}; DNABERT-2~\cite{zhou2023dnabert}, a BERT-based model trained on multi-species DNA data; and BarcodeBERT~\cite{arias2023barcodebert}, which was pretrained on arthropodic DNA barcode data.
+\mypara{Evaluation on INSECT dataset with BZSL.} \addedtwo{In this experiment, we study whether our image and DNA embeddings can improve performance when incorporated into BZSL.} We evaluate on the INSECT dataset~\citep{badirli2021fine}, which contains 21,212 pairs of insect images and DNA barcodes from 1,213 species. \addedtwo{We record the performance of different combinations of encoders.
+We start with the original CNN-based DNA encoder and ResNet-101 image encoder pretrained on ImageNet-1K from \citet{badirli2021fine}.
+We also consider ViT-B~\citep{dosovitskiy2020image}, pretrained on ImageNet-21k and fine-tuned on ImageNet-1k.
+For DNA encoders, we compare against BarcodeBERT~\citep{arias2023barcodebert} (which was used to initialize our CLIBD model), and DNABERT-2~\citep{zhou2023dnabert}, a BERT-based model trained on multi-species DNA. }